telerik/blazor-docs/components/grid/selection/cells.md

 When the Grid `Data` collection changes, the `SelectedCells` collection has the following behavior:

-* When the user updates a selected cell and the item instance is replaced, you have to also replace the `SelectedCellDescriptor.DataItem` object in the `SelectedCells` collection.
+* When the user updates a selected cell and the item instance is replaced, you have to also replace the `DataItem` object in the `SelectedCells` collection.
 Do that in the [Grid `OnUpdate` event]({%slug components/grid/editing/overview%}#events).
 * When the user deletes a row with selected cells, update the `SelectedCells` collection in the the Grid `OnDelete` event handler.
 * To select cells from a new item in the Grid you can use the [`OnCreate` event]({%slug components/grid/editing/overview%}#events) to update the `SelectedCells` collection.